Great Strahov Stadium: Construction

 Construction began based on plans by the architect Alois Dryák, on a wooden stadium in 1926, which was replaced by concrete grandstands in 1932.
 Further construction occurred in 1948 and 1975.
 The playing field, surrounded by seating on all sides, is 63,500 square metres.

 The stadium currently serves Sparta Prague as a training centre with 8 football pitches (6 pitches of standard sizes and 2 futsal pitches).

 History

 The original stadium dates from the First Republic between the World Wars and served as a venue for popular Sokol displays of massive synchronized gymnastics.
-Construction of the first stadium began in 1926 on the current ground plan for the VIII.-Všesokolský slet.
-The stadium was modernized in 1932 for the IX.-Všesokolský slet.
+Construction of the first stadium began in 1926 on the current ground plan for the 8th Všesokolský slet.
+On 14 May 1933 the stadium hosted motorcycle speedway for the first time.

+The stadium was modernized in 1932 for the 9th Všesokolský slet.
 Both of these displays were attended by Czechoslovak President T. G. Masaryk, who had been a member of Sokol since he was thirteen, on his horse Hektor.
-The largest attendance was recorded in 1938 on the occasion of the jubilee "World anti-war" X.-Všesokolský slet.
+The largest attendance was recorded in 1938 on the occasion of the jubilee "World anti-war" 10th Všesokolský slet.

+During the Nazi occupation the stadium was used for a military parade in honor of Hitler's 50th birthday.
+Later it became an assembly spot for Jews, before they were sent to concentration camps.
+After World War II, it was used as a temporary detention center for German-speaking Czechs awaiting expulsion.